Horse or Rider

 Both riders having jumped the fence, the leading rider takes the lead again.
 If the leading rider refuses more often the "follower" is allowed to carry on without waiting for the "leader".

 Not the time is important in this phase, but fluent riding and jumping

 Fence judges (at every fence) will make note of refusals and the order in which competitors have jumped a fence.

-After the cross country follows the third phase of this competiton, a mandatory veterinarian inspection, for all classes.
+After the cross country follows the third phase of this competition; a mandatory veterinarian inspection for all classes.

-They will return to the showing arena and be ridden and judged by the two foreign judges.
+They will return to the showing arena and the horses will be ridden and marked by the two foreign judges.

 Go to :

 HOME / EVENT / LINE HUNT / SCHEDUAL / PARTICIPATE / PHOTO'S / WALL OF FAME

 FROM THE OLD DAYS / RESULTS / INTERVIEWS / SPONSORS / TICKETS / CONTACT